substackinc/universal-constructor/priorities.md

 -   [x] Get OpenAI Assistants API working
 -   [x] Create command line REPL that lets you talk to the assistant
 -   [x] Add basic ability to read and edit files so it can work on itself
--   [x] Clean up, add a README and push to github so others can try it
+-   [x] Clean up, add a README and push to GitHub so others can try it
 -   [ ] Make the search/edit functionality robust, so that UC can reliably commit changes
 -   [ ] Simplify the tools code until UC can reliably add and edit its own tools
 -   [ ] Add the ability to reliably verify if a given changeset is valid/working/good